How to Send Cheers

 Everybody likes to be recognized when they do good work.
 Our data has shown that people who receive Cheers are more central to the organization as a whole and show less voluntary turnover.
 It is also shown that people who receive Cheers are typically higher performing.
 So basically, Cheers = longevity with the company and high performance.

-It is always nice to receive TINYpulse Cheers (and think about what it means for your career), but you have to get the ball rolling by sending them.
+It is always nice to receive Limeade Listening Cheers (and think about what it means for your career), but you have to get the ball rolling by sending them.
 Not to mention how good it feels to recognize deserving people for their hard work.

 Contents